ericbulloch/kwmd/concepts/artificial_intelligence.md

 I have used it to do the following:

 - Explain broad cyber security concepts.
 This includes going into details on parts that do not make much sense or areas of a concept that I am very new to.
+- Analyze results from tools to help show me what the output means.
+Each tool outputs things in different ways and having a tool that can provide feedback about the output has been very valuable for learning.